 Autonomous Ships Early Development

-Even with the spoofing incident of the GPS positions of some ships in the Black Sea area, the development of autonomous ships is still full ahead.
+Even with the spoofing incident of the GPS positions of some ships in the Black Sea area, the development of autonomous ships is still fully ahead.

-Remotely operated vehicles (ROV) dives deep into oceans for exploration and research missions.
+Remotely operated vehicles (ROV) dive deep into oceans for exploration and research missions.
 This technology has been in operation for many years.

 Those applications may be small but today, big boys are joining the race.
 Companies are investing in the development of unmanned ships.

-In 2020, the first zero emission container ship Yara Birkeland will be completed.
-This vessel, from Norwegian shipbuilder Vard Holdings,will run full autonomy on 2022!
+In 2020, the first zero-emission container ship Yara Birkeland will be completed.
+This vessel, from Norwegian shipbuilder Vard Holdings, will run with full autonomy in 2024!

 US and Asia